TikTok as a learning environment: Collaboration

 When I started my research in 2019, I had to frequently explain what TikTok was.
 After Trump attempted to ban TikTok in the U.S. and a global pandemic confined more people to their homes, TikTok became more known and more widely used.
-Though TikTok is mostly know for catchy songs and dancing, in this series of blog posts, I want to look at TikTok as a learning environment.
+Though TikTok is mostly know for catchy songs and dancing, in this blogpost, I want to look at TikTok as a learning environment.
 This should not be misunderstood as an argument that TikTok is always and in every instance a learning environment.
-Instead I’m using a lens of learning and development to look at TikTok and how this digital platform might shape learning and behaviour.
-The first theme that I want to look at is collaboration.
+Instead I’m using a lens of learning to look at TikTok and how this digital platform might shape learning.
+Here I want to look at is collaboration.
 If you are unfamiliar with TikTok as a platform, please first read the brief summary (“How does TikTok ‘work’”) at the end of this blogpost.

 TikTok seems to encourage collaboration by the way it works.
 For instance, the ‘stitch’ option and the ‘duet’ option of TikTok encourage users to – at the least – engage with somebody else’s content, but it can also be used to collaborate through video creation.
 The ‘stitch’ option is used to include the video of another creator and add your own scenes to it.
 For instance, when someone has a question, another creator can use this feature to show this question and then record their own answer.
 Another example of how this feature is used quite frequently, is a person asking somebody to share an experience, which then can become a trend with various people all sharing a similar experience.
 By doing so, they sometimes try to appeal to a larger social issue.
 There is for instance one trend about being a millennial or a gen-z, and one on what it is like to be a woman in STEM.